Skip to main content

 Overview

 Strava provides access to activity/workout data through their API.
 The integration supports real-time webhook notifications for new activities as well as historical activity data via polling.
+Each Open Wearables user can connect their own Strava account.
+Strava’s Standard Tier allows up to 10 connected athletes — upgradeable directly from your API Settings Dashboard without formal review.
+For more than 10 athletes, apply for Extended Access Tier.

 Supported data types